There are three things that stressed-out business owners can do to shake off the business blahs and refocus their energy.

 Sometimes, a business coach is what you need.

-What if you need information, but also personalized advice and wisdom and strategies that apply to your unique situation?
+What if you need information, but also personalized advice and deep wisdom and strategies that apply to your unique situation?

 If you’ve been looking for business support, but neither a course or coach seems to fit the bill, taking part in a mastermind group might just be the ticket.
 A mastermind often fills the gaps left by online courses and coaching experiences.